The Difference Between Active and Passive Fire Protection

 Examples of Active Fire Protection Systems

 Active fire protection systems need some kind of action, either from people or automatically, to detect, warn, or fight fires.
 A classic example is a fire alarm system, which senses smoke and lets us know it’s time to get out.
+Many modern fire alarm systems also use pre-recorded messages to provide clear instructions during emergencies, helping to guide safe and efficient evacuations.

 Examples of Passive Fire Protection Systems